-In March of 2023, the Marbletown Housing Committee conducted a survey in which 80 percent of all those surveyed (484 respondents) said that there was not enough "adequate and affordable" housing in Marbletown.
+In March of 2023, the Marbletown Housing Committee conducted a survey in which 80 percent of all those surveyed said that there was not enough "adequate and affordable" housing in Marbletown.
 As in much of the nation, affordable housing for seniors and for many growing families is an urgent issue.
-The Ulster County Housing Smart Communities recommendations provide many potentially beneficial housing actions that should be considered.
 Going forward, Marbletown will need to focus on this if it is to remain a vibrant, livable, and truly equitable community.
 A vital middle class is a must if the town is to continue to grow its public schools, health and other support services.